zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 9. Click on the **Run Script** button to run the script.

 10. Next, we will use a similar script to create an external table, and then a table, from the pizza_locations.csv file in the landing area of our data lake.
-Click on the bin icon to clear the worksheet, then copy and paste the following script:
+Click on the bin icon to clear the worksheet, and then the bin icon in the lower window to clear the output, then copy and paste the following script:

 ```
 define uri_landing = 'https://objectstorage.us-ashburn-1.oraclecloud.com/n/adwc4pm/b/moviestream_landing/o'